jonathanaduong/CSE15L-Lab-Reports/lab-report-2-week-4.md

 ![codeChange#1](Images/codeChangeDiffOne.PNG)

 * The first bug occurred when there were parentheses within the brackets or parentheses in the link itself.
-The symptom of this failure-inducing input can be seen in the output below:
+The failure-inducing input and it's resulting symptom can be seen below:

 ```
+$ javac MarkdownParse.java
+$ java MarkdownParse new-file.md

 Exception in thread "main" java.lang.OutOfMemoryError: Java heap space
         at java.base/java.util.Arrays.copyOfRange(Arrays.java:3821)
         at java.base/java.lang.StringLatin1.newString(StringLatin1.java:767)